 It takes two to tango, and in order to sink in the graceful music and enjoy the dance, one should learn the moves.
 Nurses should learn to know their colleagues, and this may hurt a little bit of your ego as a nurse, but knowing the preferences of your doctors will not only develop a healthy working relationship, but also deliver better care to your patients.
 Ask your senior nurses about doctor preferences.

 4. It is never Personal

-Every nurse will encounter a conflict, not just with fellow colleagues and doctors but also conflicts in the upper management.
+Every nurse will encounter conflict, not just with fellow colleagues and doctors but also with conflicts in the upper management.
 Have a personality that is flexible, making sure that you have relayed your piece while adapting to a situation.
 A situation will be as toxic as it gets depending on how much negativity you allow.
 If one person is in heat, one person should be relaxed and in tune.
-This way you are able to think and reassess if you have made a mistake.
+This way, you can think and reassess if you have made a mistake.
 A mistake is a mistake, and colleagues will somehow react to it.

 5. Admit the Mistake

 Acceptance of a mistake is never a sign of weakness–It is a sign of strength and humility.
 A mistake is a good teacher, if someone scolds you for it, take it and never do it again.
 I can never say that making a mistake in the health care profession is OK, but it is inevitable.
 This goes to all health care professionals, including doctors and nurses.

 6. It is always worth the Climb

 As said in the latter, no school can ever prepare you for battle, a battle that you will always win if you keep a healthy heart.
 You can never dictate personalities, and there are hundreds in the workplace.
 Making an effort to make sure that you are doing your best will always be worth it—this is actually proving your worth.
 The journey is a learning experience and it is never-ending.